KarlisKV/CS-107-Pacman/CONCEPTION.md

 ---
 <a id="SmoothLimited"></a>
 > **(Class) [SmoothLimited.java](java/ch/epfl/cs107/play/game/superpacman/area/camera/SmoothLimited.java)** - extends [Camera.java](#Camera)
-> Defines a [SmoothFollow.java](#SmoothFollow) camera but with edge boundaries given in constructor.
+> Defines a [SmoothFollow.java](#SmoothFollow) camera but with edge boundaries given in the constructor.
 ---
 <a id="Level3"></a>
 > **(Class) [Level3.java](java/ch/epfl/cs107/play/game/superpacman/area/levels/Level3.java)** - extends [SuperPacmanArea.java](#SuperPacmanArea)
-> Added a new level with a new behavior and tunnels at the sides of the map
+> Added a new level with a new behavior and tunnels at the sides of the map.
 ---
 <a id="LevelEPFL"></a>
 > **(Class) [LevelEPFL.java](java/ch/epfl/cs107/play/game/superpacman/area/levels/LevelEPFL.java)** - extends [SuperPacmanArea.java](#SuperPacmanArea)